mysteriace/plugstuff/BGChanger/README.md

 ####For Chrome
 1- Create a new bookmark, this can be done by pressing CTRL+SHIFT+O then right clicking in the white space and selecting 'New Page'

 [![CHROME](http://i.imgur.com/LeijOKc.png)](https://github.com/umcookies/plugstuff)

--In the name box you may call the bookmark anything you like, I personally call it BGChanger

--In the location box you MUST enter the script exactly as shown above
+-In the name box you may call the bookmark anything you like, I personally call it BGChanger -In the URL box you MUST enter the script exactly as shown above

 2- If you have done everything correctly your bookmark will look like this (Remember you can call the bookmark whatever you'd like)